elehcimd/mltraq/mkdocs/cite.md

 # Citing MLtraq in your publications

-You are welcome to acknowledge MLtraq's contribution to your research by citing it:
+You are welcome to cite MLtraq in your research:

 ```
 ```